-- Helping to improve and maintain positive working conditions (pay, benefits, work-life balance, etc.)
+Improving and maintaining positive working conditions (pay, benefits, work-life balance, etc.)

-When a leadership team, manager, or HR professional has the resources to manage their employees well, they can create a glowing organizational culture that leads to amplified productivity, employee satisfaction, and retention.
+When a leadership team, manager, or HR professional has the resources to manage their employees well, they can develop a positive organisational culture that improves productivity, employee satisfaction, and retention.

-For many workers, finding a workplace with a positive organizational culture is even more important than salary.
-Luckily, a lot of the groundwork for a healthy and positive organizational culture can be done by building better employee relations.
+For many workers, finding a workplace with a constructive culture is even more important than salary.
+Luckily, better employee relations is a great foundation for a healthy and positive organisational culture.

-On the other hand, negative employee relations can cause a company to self-implode.
-When not addressed and improved, they leave the organization to break down from the inside out, costing them employees, time, and money.
+On the other side, negative employee relations can cause a company to self-implode.
+When not addressed and improved, they leave the organisation to break down from the inside out, costing them employees, time, and money.